 Woodlands, hedgerows and trees

-One of the easiest things you can do to enhance your garden and make it more attractive to wildlife is to plant a native tree, shrub or hedgerow.
+One of the easiest things you can do to enhance your community and make it more attractive to wildlife is to plant a native tree, shrub or hedgerow.
 There are lots of attractive native trees and shrubs that will look great in your garden or green space.
-The key thing is to plant the right tree in the right place!

 https://www.treecouncil.ie/howtoplantatree